doantumy/Word-Embeddings/README.md

 # Expected results
 ## Theoretical:
-o	What is word embedding for text, RNN o	Algorithms used for learning word embedding from text data (eg. glove,  word2vec developed by Mikolov et al that is used for learning vector representations of words) o	Some insights about Deep learning packages (eg. TensorFlow)
+* What is word embedding for text, RNN
+* Algorithms used for learning word embedding from text data (eg. fasttext, glove,  word2vec developed by Mikolov et al that is used for learning vector representations of words)
+* Some insights about Deep learning packages (eg. TensorFlow)
 ## Practical:
 Apply word embedding in deep learning (Python) (dataset can be chosen from Kaggle)